 It is the component pins that give the component its electrical properties and define connection points on the component for directing signals in and out.
 A pin is placed to represent each pin on the actual physical component.

 A pin can be placed in the workspace using one of the following methods.
 In each case, the pin appears floating on the cursor held by the electrical end.
 Rotate and/or flip the pin as required and click to effect placement.

-Press Tab to edit the pin properties before placement.
+Press Tab to open the Component mode of the Properties panel to edit the pin properties before placement.
 Numerical values will auto-increment on subsequent pin placements.
-Auto-increment behavior is configured in the Auto-Increment During Placement settings in the Schematic – General page of the Preferences dialog.
+Auto-increment behavior is configured in the Auto-Increment During Placement settings on the Schematic – General page of the Preferences dialog.
 Use negative values to auto-decrement.

 During placement or whenever a pin is moved, the pin is held by the electrical end (also called the hot end of the pin).
 The pin must be positioned so that the electrical end is away from the component body.
 Press the spacebar to rotate a pin while it is being moved.

 Pins also can be placed to represent electro-mechanical points on the component, such as the tab on a voltage regulator.